Save Tips on AC for Your Ann Arbor Home!

 Check your AC Ductwork!

-Get a Programmable Thermostat for your AC in Ann Arbor
+Get a Programmable Thermostat for the AC in Your Ann Arbor Home

 Almost every AC system would benefit from the installation of a programmable thermostat.
 These thermostats help to regulate temperature, prevent excessive heating or cooling and usually reduce the amount of energy your AC system uses.
 We recommend setting your thermostat no lower than 76 degrees Fahrenheit in the summer, and no higher than 70 degrees Fahrenheit in the winter.
 The greater the difference between the outside temperature and the target temperature for your AC system, the more energy you’ll used getting there.